Voestalpine: voestalpine AG (2001–present)

 In 2001, the name of Voest-Alpine Stahl Group changed to voestalpine AG in order to fit the standard naming pattern of Austrian public corporations.

-In 2006, voestalpine decided to sell its steel trading group.
+During 2006, Voestalpine decided to dispose of its steel trading group.
 Voestalpine Stahlhandel is now Cognor Stahlhandel, still based in Linz and part of the Cognor Group, a division of Zlomrex S.A.
 Capital Group.

 In April 2007, voestalpine made a bid for 20.95 percent of the Austrian tool steel producer Böhler-Uddeholm, which was created in 1991 from the merger of Böhler Group and Swedish Uddeholm Group, the latter acquired by Voest-Alpine Stahl AG in 1990.
 The combined company was one of three created from Austrian Industries AG in 1993.
-By June, voestalpine held 55 percent of voting stock after "the largest acquisition in Austria’s industrial history", worth 2 billion Euros.
+By June, voestalpine held 55 percent of voting stock after "the largest acquisition in Austria’s industrial history", worth two billion Euros.
 In March 2008, voestalpine said it owned 90.24% of Böhler-Uddehom and intended to buy the rest.

-In February 2018, voestalpine started constructing a steel mill in Linz, Austria specifically utilizing 6 MW hydrogen fuel technology instead of coal. which started in late 2019.
+In February 2018, voestalpine started constructing a steel mill in Linz, Austria specifically utilizing 6 MW hydrogen fuel technology instead of coal, which started in late 2019.